flatpak/xdg-desktop-portal/doc/website/index.md

 ## Version Numbering

-xdg-desktop-portal uses even minor vesion numbers for stable versions, and odd minor version numbers for unstable versions.
+xdg-desktop-portal uses even minor version numbers for stable versions, and odd minor version numbers for unstable versions.
 During an unstable version cycle, portal APIs can make backward incompatible changes, meaning that applications should only depend on APIs defined in stable xdg-desktop-portal versions in